Babies cry in the womb and 18 other surprising facts I learned when I became a dad

 A study in 2007 took that idea a step further, asking if pregnant women are more likely to instinctively avoid foreigners, strangers, and other “outgroups.”
 It found some preliminary though inconclusive evidence in a group of 206 pregnant women, suggesting they may perceive “outgroups” more negatively during the first trimester.

-Sources: "Origins: How the Nine Months Before Birth Shape the Rest of Our Lives", Philosophical Transactions of the Royal Society B, The American Naturalist, American Pregnancy Association, Evolution and Human Behaviour
+Sources: “Origins: How the Nine Months Before Birth Shape the Rest of Our Lives”, Philosophical Transactions of the Royal Society B, The American Naturalist, American Pregnancy Association, Evolution and Human Behavior

 Babies swim in and drink their own pee for about 25 weeks.